VitaHEX-Games/HexFlow-Launcher/README.md

 'RetroFlow Launcher' is the app you will use to browse games.
 'RetroFlow Adrenaline launcher' is needed for launching Playstation and PSP games.

-### 2. For PSP cover matching please rename your PSP games using the steps below.
+### 2. Rename your PSP games using the steps below.

+Renaming is needed for cover matching.
+RetroFlow will look for a title ID in the filename.

 #### Windows users: